EthanTrout/Workout-Tracker/README.md

 </details>

 ### Exercises
-- The Exercises page displays images of all the exercises aswell as a description of the exercise
+- The Exercises page displays images of all the exercises as well as a description of the exercise

 - The user can filter these from this page from the body parts heading in the nav bar